 Molecular Disease Diagnosis

-2 dimensional Poly-Acryl Amide Gel Electrophoresis has great importance in the detection of changes in gene expression between two different biological states, as for example comparison of normal and diseased tissue.
+2-dimensional Poly-Acryl Amide Gel Electrophoresis has great importance in the detection of changes in gene expression between two different biological states, as for example comparison of normal and diseased tissue.

 2D PAGE patterns of an extract from diseased tissue such as liver tumor can be compared with the 2D PAGE pattern of extract from normal liver tissue to see whether there are any differences in these two patterns.
-If a protein present (or is absent) only in the liver tumor, can lead us to an identification of that protein and gene responsible for the production of that protein.
+If a protein present (or is absent) only in the liver tumor, it can lead us to the identification of that protein and gene responsible for the production of that protein.

 Thus, it will be easy to understand why this gene is expressed (or not) in the diseased state.
-In this way, 2D PAGE can be utilized to understand the molecular basis of disease.
+In this way, the 2D PAGE can be utilized to understand the molecular basis of disease.

 Up to 5000 protein spots can be identified and visualized in a large format of a 2D gel.
 Thus, with a 2D PAGE, we can follow changes in the expression of a significant proportion of a protein in a cell or tissue.
 However, it is necessary to produce a 2D map of the proteins expressed by an organism, tissue or cell under normal condition before making any comparison with a diseased one.
 Then 2D reference map and database can be used to compare similar identification between a normal or diseased or treated organism, tissue or cells.
 Using 2D PAGE we can analyze